 What is labeled state-controlled media on Instagram?

-Instagram defines state-controlled media as media outlets that Instagram has determined are partially or wholly under the editorial control of their government.
-We hold these accounts to a higher standard of transparency because they combine the influence of a media organization with the backing of a state.
+Instagram defines “state-controlled media” as media outlets that Instagram believes may be partially or wholly under the editorial control of their government, based on our own research and assessment against a set of criteria developed for this purpose.
+We hold these accounts to a higher standard of transparency because we believe they combine the influence of a media organization with the backing of a state.

-Instagram identifies these organizations by using our definition and standards to review their ownership, governance, sources of funding, and processes that ensure editorial independence.
-As these organizations are identified, a label will appear in the About This Account section.
-Labels will be applied on a rolling basis to organizations globally when we determine that publishers meet our criteria, outlined below, which we use to determine partial or whole editorial control of their government.
+Instagram seeks to identify these organizations by using our definition and standards to review the available information about their ownership, governance, sources of funding, and processes that may help to ensure editorial independence.
+As these organizations are identified, a label will appear under the About this Account section.
+Labels will be applied on a rolling basis to organizations globally when we determine that publishers meet our criteria, outlined below, which we use to assess the likelihood that they may be under the partial or whole editorial control of their government.

-Note: Public media organizations that are publicly financed, retain a public service mission, and can demonstrate independent editorial control are not considered state-controlled media and will not be labeled at this time.
+Note: We do not consider public media organizations that are publicly financed, retain a public service mission, and demonstrate independent editorial control to be state-controlled media under our definition and will not apply the label to these organizations at this time.

-Instagram proactively investigates factors that indicate editorial control by a government.
-These factors include:
+Instagram researches and assesses the information available to us regarding factors that may indicate editorial control by a government.
+These factors could include:

 - Mission statement, mandate, and/or public reporting on how the organization defines and accomplishes its journalistic mission